How can I troubleshoot issues with Zendesk Talk? What are your Talk troubleshooting tips?

 Billing a spoke account for Zendesk Talk with multi-brand

 With the current multi-branding setup, a credit card cannot be added to a spoke account.
-Billing is normally done through the hub account, and the spokes are sponsored.
-Because our billing system does not allow a credit card on spoke accounts for use with Talk, you will need to purchase credits in advance by contacting your Account Manager in our Sales team.
-Please see Talk pricing here.
+Billing is done through the hub account, and the spokes are sponsored.
+Because our billing system does not allow a credit card on spoke accounts for use with Talk, you need to purchase credits in advance by contacting your account manager in our Sales team.

 Zendesk Talk reclaims unused phone numbers after 60 days of no activity.
 If your phone number hasn’t been used within that time, you will receive an email notifying you that your number will expire in 7 days.
 If you are still using this Talk number, you can prevent the deactivation by simply calling your Zendesk Talk number.
 Any call activity will prevent the number from being deactivated.
 However, if you haven’t used the number in 60 days you may want to consider canceling this support channel given the low amount of use.